Save Our Schools March -You Can Make a Difference

 Public School Teachers – Problem Or Solution?

 A decade ago, Brockton High School was a case study in failure.
 Teachers and administrators often voiced the unofficial school motto in hallway chitchat: students have a right to fail if they want.
 And many of them did — only a quarter of the students passed statewide exams.
 One in three dropped out.
-Then Susan Szachowicz and a handful of fellow teachers decided to take action.

 Curriculum for Excellence – Educational Policy That Values Students and Trusts Teachers

 American education has been hijacked by policy makers who don’t trust teachers, unions that are over-protective of job security, a private sector eager to privatize, and a standardized testing regime that rewards test prep over genuine learning.
 In the middle of it all, bored students disconnect from school as they realize that their main function is to be trivialized into a source of data for adults looking for someone to blame.
-While America educational leadership offers hollow sound bites about life-long learning, Scotland’s Curriculum for Excellence offers us insight into what American kids are missing.
-This video produced by the Scottish program offer a quick introduction to three project-based approaches.